tezos/tezos-mirror/docs/protocols/019_paris.rst

 This page documents the changes brought by protocol Alpha with respect to Oxford (see :ref:`naming_convention`).

-For changes brought by Oxford with respect to Nairobi, see :doc:`../protocols/018_oxford`.

 The code can be found in directory :src:`src/proto_019_PtParisA` of the ``master`` branch of Octez.